How to make Calculation of Input Tax in Bahrain?

 - When the VAT charged on expenses is further used for a taxable activity.

 - Also, VAT charged on expenses can be recovered in part also, when used for part taxable supplies.

-Time period for recovery of Input tax
+Time period for recovery of Input tax in Bahrain

-VAT input can be claim as soon as the tax becomes due on that transaction i.e. with the filing of that periodic return.
+VAT input in Bahrain can be claim as soon as the tax becomes due on that transaction i.e. with the filing of that periodic return.
 However, if due to some reason, if a registered person is not able to claim the input in the respective tax return, it can still be claimed within a period of 5 years from the end of the calendar year where that input tax became recoverable.

-Conditions for claiming Input tax
+Conditions for claiming Input tax in Bahrain

 For being able to claim input tax paid, following conditions need to be met:

 - The expense on which VAT is paid is for purpose of your economic activity.